Alcohol laws of New York: Drinking age

 In response to the National Minimum Drinking Age Act in 1984, which reduced by up to 10% the federal highway funding of any state that did not have a minimum purchasing age of 21, the New York Legislature raised the drinking age from 19 to 21, effective December 1, 1985.
-(The drinking age had been 18 for many years before the first increase of the drinking age to 19, on December 4, 1982.)
+(The drinking age had been 18 since 1933, before the first increase of the drinking age to 19 on December 4, 1982.)
 Persons under 21 are prohibited from purchasing alcohol or possessing alcohol with the intent to consume, unless the alcohol was given to that person by their parent or legal guardian.
 There is no law prohibiting persons under the age of 21 consuming alcohol that was given to them by their parent or legal guardian.
 Persons under 21 are prohibited from having a blood alcohol level of 0.02% or higher while driving.

-Drunk driving
+Drunken driving

 Like every other state in the United States, driving under the influence is a crime in New York and is subject to a great number of regulations outside of the state's alcohol laws.
-New York's maximum blood alcohol level for driving is 0.08% for persons over the age of 21 and there is a "zero tolerance" policy for persons under 21.
-Minors caught with any alcohol in the blood (defined legally as 0.02% or more) are subject to license revocation for 6 months or more.
+New York's maximum blood alcohol level for driving is 0.08% for persons over the age of 16 and there is a "zero tolerance" policy for persons under 16.
+Minors caught with any alcohol in the blood (defined legally as 0.02% or more) are subject to license revocation for six months or more.
 Other penalties for drunken driving include fines, license suspension/revocation, possible imprisonment, and in some cases the implementation of an ignition interlock device.
 A lesser charge, driving with ability impaired (DWAI), may apply when a driver's BAC exceeds 0.05%.

 Research

 Research suggests that misdemeanor drunk driving offenses, but not felony drunk driving offenses, are related to county-based closing times for on-premises licensed venues.
-Requirements for ignition interlock device's for first-time DWI offending introduced with Leandra's Law might explain why there was no relationship between alcohol availability and felony drunk driving offenses.

 Public intoxication

 New York State has no law against being intoxicated from alcohol in public, but there is a law prohibiting other substances.
 Any person found under the influence of a substance other than alcohol in public who is endangering themselves and others is guilty under the New York State Penal Code.
 This also applies to those found under the influence and bothering others or damaging public or private property.

 Drinking in public was outlawed in New York City by Ed Koch in 1979.
 The law was originally pitched as targeting antisocial derelicts congregating in parks and on sidewalks, with Frederick E. Samuel, one of the measure's proponents in the New York City Council, stating "We do not recklessly expect the police to give a summons to a Con Ed worker having a beer with his lunch".
 By the end of the year similar laws had spread to municipalities in Westchester County.
-In March 2016, drinking in public in Manhattan was decriminalized.
+On March 7, 2016, drinking in public in Manhattan was decriminalized, but NYPD officers may still arrest an intoxicated individual on other charges.